Metro station: Location

-The location of a metro station is carefully planned to provide easy access to important urban facilities such as roads, commercial centres, major buildings and other transport nodes.
+The location of metro stations are carefully planned to provide easy access to important urban facilities such as roads, commercial centers, major buildings and other transport nodes important areas.

-Most stations are located underground, with entrances/exits leading up to ground or street level.
+Most stations are located underground, with entrances and exits leading up to ground or street level.
 The bulk of the station is typically positioned under land reserved for public thoroughfares or parks.
 Placing the station underground reduces the outside area occupied by the station, allowing vehicles and pedestrians to continue using the ground-level area in a similar way as before the station's construction.
 This is especially important where the station is serving high-density urban precincts, where ground-level spaces are already heavily utilised.

 In other cases, a station may be elevated above a road, or at ground level depending on the level of the train tracks.
 The physical, visual and economic impact of the station and its operations will be greater.
 Planners will often take metro lines or parts of lines at or above ground where urban density decreases, extending the system further for less cost.
 Metros are most commonly used in urban cities, with great populations.
 Alternatively, a preexisting railway land corridor is re-purposed for rapid transit.